-Archive the Etherpad by clicking on the star in the top right corner.
+Archive the Etherpad by clicking “Save Revision” which displays as star in the features panel.

 Fill out the host questionnaire

-Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into question 7 of the questionnaire.
+Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into the questionnaire.

 This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to email@example.com.